2323-01-08

 When a company maintains its in-house data center, it has more or less complete control over who accesses its data.

-True in theory, but reports say that most security breaches happen as a result of malicious intentions of the employees.
+True in theory, but reports say that most security breaches happen as a result of malicious intentions of the employees, which is why physical security is as important as cybersecurity.
 When breaches occur this way, it often take a long time for the company to discover and handle them.

 cloud vs on-premise hosting